JessicaAnasZ/graduate_application/README.md

 [Toefl requirement](https://gradadm.usc.edu/lightboxes/international-students-english-proficiency/) USC’s institution code is 4852.
 (No department code is required.)

+Decided to discontinue from the application after reviewing the course materials and some classmates.
+Stop sending official transcripts at Early Jan.
+2018

 ### (Submitted) 2017-12-15 卡内基梅隆大学 (CMU): Msc in Biotechnology Innovation and Computation

 | Test  | School | Department  | Status   |